leo27945875/Python_Stable_3D_Truss_Analysis/README.md

 Otherwise, it returns
 1. **boolean**&ensp;&ensp; : indicates whether the truss violates the allowable limit or not.
-2. **dictionary** : indicates each node or member that violates the allowable limit and its absolute value of exceeding quantity.
+2. **dictionary** : contains the information of each node or member which violates the allowable limit and its absolute value of exceeding quantity.

 ---